 Northern Region Fertility Service (NRFS)

-The NRFS has a Northern Regional Fertility Services Advisory Group; the purpose of this group is to:
+The NRFS has an Advisory Group.
+The purpose of the NRFS Advisory Group is to:

 - monitor, review and oversee regional fertility services